oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 Now that you have your Docker images and you have created your RCU schemas, you are ready to create your domain.
 A [sample]({{< relref "/samples/simple/domains/soa-domain/_index.md" >}}) is provided that demonstrates how to create a SOA Suite domain.

+#### Setup Logging Exporter for Logs monitoring

+After the SOA Domain is setup, you can publish operator and WebLogic Server logs into Elasticsearch and interact with them in Kibana.
+Follow the steps described in this [document](Logging-Exporter-Setup.md) to setup the Weblogic Logging Exporter and publish the logs to Elasticsearch.

+#### Setup Monitor Exporter for Instance monitoring

+The SOA instance can be monitored using Prometheus and Grapahna.
+Follow the steps described in this [document](Monitor-Exporter-setup.md) to setup the monitoring for SOA instance.